iribelousova/MatlabConnectorEuromod_Dev/Euromod/Euromod/README.md

 ```

 **Note:** Indexing a class array with the value of a string-type
 class property, returns all the elements that match the exact expression.
+Below is an example for the _income tax_:
 ```
 % at.policies('tin_at');
 % at.policies.tin_at;